 1.

-The first leg of my vision is an online incubator I'm building with my former mentor and radical strategist, John.
+The first leg is the cohort-based course I'm running with my former mentor and radical strategist, John.
 It's called Reboot and we're helping people develop small businesses and creative projects.
-We want it to be more art school than business school—a place where mess, mistakes and rebelliousness are encouraged.
+Reboot is more art school than business school—a place where mess, mistakes and rebelliousness are encouraged.
 Projects can be profit-making, but they don't have to be; they need only be self-directed and exciting for the students.
-If you're keen to learn more about Reboot, email me.
+You can join the waitlist for the next cohort now.

 2.